-The following table sets forth aggregate information as of December 31, 2020 about all of the Company's compensation plans, including individual compensation arrangements, under which the Company's equity securities are authorized for issuance.
+The following table sets forth aggregate information as of December 31, 2021 about all of the Company's compensation plans, including individual compensation arrangements, under which the Company's equity securities are authorized for issuance.

-Number of securities to be issued upon exercise of outstanding options, warrants Weighted-average exercise price of outstanding options, Number of securities remaining available for future issuance under equity Plan category and rights warra nts and rights compensation plans Equity compensation plans approved by security holders \$ 863,158(1) Equity compensation plans not approved by security holders \$
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights securities to be ued upon exercise Weighted of outstanding exercise ptions, warrants outstandir Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders \$ 857,898 (1) Equity compensation plans not ψ 057,090 approved by security holders \$

-(1) Includes shares of Common Stock remaining available for future issuance as of December 31, 2020 under (i) the Company's 2016 Stock Incentive Plan and (ii) the 2013 Non-Employee Director Stock Plan.
-An additional 5,260 shares of Common Stock were issued to non-employee directors serving on the Board of Directors as of January 1, 2021 pursuant to the 2013 Non-Employee Director Stock Plan, as amended.
-The shares issued to non-employee directors during 2021 are not reflected as outstanding in the above table since the information is presented as of December 31, 2020.
+(1) Includes shares of Common Stock remaining available for future issuance as of December 31, 2021 under (i) the Company's 2016 Stock Incentive Plan and (ii) the 2013 Non-Employee Director Stock Plan.
+An additional 5,988 shares of Common Stock were issued to non-employee directors serving on the Board of Directors as of January 1, 2022 pursuant to the 2013 Non-Employee Director Stock Plan, as amended.
+The shares issued to non-employee directors during 2022 are not reflected as outstanding in the above table since the information is presented as of December 31, 2021.